 Causes of Dog Heart Murmur

 Although some heart murmurs are innocent, canine heart murmur can also be a sign of some form of illness or serious heart disease.

 Some physical conditions that cause dog heart murmur include:

-Dogs suffering from severe anemia may have a heart murmur because anemia can affect the viscosity or consistency of the blood enough to cause turbulent blood flow through the heart, resulting in a heart murmur.
+Dogs suffering from severe anemia may have a heart murmur.
+The reason is, anemia can affect the viscosity or consistency of the blood.
+Sometimes this results in turbulent blood flow through the heart, resulting in a heart murmur.

-Heartworms live mostly in the pulmonary arteries and the right ventricle of the heart, so heartworm infestation can cause a heart murmur that can be heard over the right side of the chest.
+Heartworms live mostly in the pulmonary arteries and the right ventricle of the heart.
+As a result, heartworm infestation can cause a heart murmur audible over the right side of the chest.

 Chronic Valvular Disease

 This is a common heart disease of unknown cause that affects 20 to 40% of dogs, usually small and toy breeds.